RelevanceAI/vectorhub/README.md

 ## Team

-This library is maintained by the Vector AI - your go-to solution for Production-Ready AI development.
-If you are interested in using our API for vector search, visit https://vctr.ai or if you are interested in using Vector AI API, check out https://api.vctr.ai or our Github package https://gh.vctr.ai
+This library is maintained by the Relevance AI - your go-to solution for data science tooling with tvectors.
+If you are interested in using our API for vector search, visit https://relevance.ai or if you are interested in using API, check out https://relevance.ai its free for public research and open source.

 ### Credit: